digital-wellbeing/timetrends/README.md

 	- https://www.cdc.gov/healthyyouth/data/yrbs/data.htm
 	- Download the National ASCII format data and the associated SPSS syntax to `data-raw/yrbs/`
 	- Process the ASCII file in place with the SPSS syntax file, so you end up with a file `data-raw/yrbs/sadc_2017_national.sav`

+## Analyses

+Each dataset has its own rmarkdown file for preprocessing, which saves clean data in `data/`.
+Run those before the analyses (rmarkdown files in root).